data-universe/data-universe/README.md

 # Data Universe

+**Announcement for OpenHack:** This application will only run on a HTC Vive VR Headset.
+If you want to continue developing it please get in contact and we can help you get it running on mobile devices.

 Data Universe makes your data accessible and understandable by enabling dynamic exploration and visualization in a Virtual Reality space.

 ## Demo